tbytnero/Bytnerowicz-Akana-Griffin-Menge-N-fix-Temp/README.md

 R scripts are split into two folders: "Figures" and "Analysis"

-Data used in analyses and for figures are available in the "Data" folder.
-R scripts are annotated to indicate what folder required data are stored in.
+Data used in analyses and for figures are available in Dryad (see Data Availability statment in manuscript).
+After downloading the data, set the R working directory to a folder with those data to run analyses and to recreate figures.

 -------------------------------------------